Another day, another marketing case study! Daniel Wellington, have you heard of them?

 In 2011, after graduating from a Swedish high school, Filip Tysander met Daniel Wellington, an Englishman on a backpacking trip to Australia.

-Something grabbed the attention of Tysander, something that will change his life: Wellington’s vintage Rolex.
+Something grabbed the attention of Tysander, something that would change his life: Wellington's vintage Rolex.
 Unlike others, this one had no leather or metal strap but the case was attached to a fabric strap instead, for resistance purposes.

 Inspired by this good mix of an elegant case with a more affordable nylon strap, Filip Tysander founded Daniel Wellington.